 Tip: See how much you can expect to earn by using our Salary Guide Calculator.

-- Consider the total compensation package: Is the benefit selection diverse and do they empower you to develop professionally?
+Consider the total compensation package: Is the benefit selection diverse and do they empower you to develop professionally?
 Companies may not be able to budge on actual payment, but valuable additional benefits (which is where a lot of your job satisfaction will come from) that don’t cost a huge amount could be swaying factors when it comes to accepting a salary that’s less than you may have initially hoped for.
 Consider this before heading into your salary negotiation.

 For example, is there a qualification that you want to do but don’t have the time or money for?
 If it will help your professional development, your new employer may be willing to pay for the course and allow you to take some time out to complete it.